Influence of Peers

 Turner K, West P, Young R, Gordon J, Sweeting H. Could the peer group explain school differences in pupil smoking rates?.
 Social Science & Medicine 2006;62:2513-2525pubmed

 Young R, Sweeting H, West P. Prevalence of deliberate self harm and attempted suicide within contemporary Goth youth subculture: longitudinal cohort study.
-British Medical Journal 2006;332:1058-1061pubmed open access
+BMJ 2006;332:1058-1061pubmed open access

 Turner K, Gordon J, Young R. Cigarette access and pupil smoking rates: a circular relationship.
 Health Promotion International 2004;19:428-436pubmed open access

 Young R, Sweeting H. Adolescent bullying, relationships, psychological well-being, and gender-atypical behavior: a gender diagnosticity approach.
 Sex Roles 2004;50:525-537open access